 There are ten beers on tap.
 Try the Saison, an amber farmhouse ale with its fruity aroma, soft malt flavor, and dry finish.
 It’s perfect for a warm summer evening.
 If you are in the mood for something new, try the Thai Pale Ale, a fusion of Thai spices like basil, chili peppers, lemongrass, and ginger with a hoppy pale ale.
 It’s one for the books.

 Founded by two beer lovers after years of studying and practicing, Crosstown Brewing company opened its taproom in 2018 just outside Crosstown Concourse to the delight of the neighborhood.
-There is plenty of indoor and outdoor seating to park yourself while you enjoy a pint or a sampling flight.
+There is plenty of indoor and outdoor seating to park yourself in while you enjoy a pint or a sampling flight.
 Even the pickiest of beer enthusiasts will be impressed with the collection.
-There is even cold brew coffee on tap.
+There is even cold-brew coffee on tap.

 Patrons’ favorites include the Siren Blonde Ale and Traffic IPA.
 While the classics are great, they have more adventurous options like the Spacebird, a pastry stout that blends a milk stout with the sugar rush of yeasty, chocolate, and sprinkle-covered donuts!